Fiery Ice: Methane Hydrates at the University of Texas

 The agreement includes roughly $79.3 million in DOE funding and $36.5 million from industry and research partners.

 The grant is allowing researchers to advance scientific understanding of methane hydrate, a substance found in abundance beneath the ocean floor.
-In addition to UTIG, the Department of Geological Sciences at the UT Jackson School of Geosciences and the UT Department of Petroleum and Geosystems Engineering, the study includes researchers from Ohio State, Columbia University’s Lamont Doherty Earth Observatory, the University of New Hampshire, the University of Oregon, the University of Washington, the BOEM and the U.S. Geological Survey.
+In addition to UTIG, the Department of Earth and Planetary Sciences at the UT Jackson School of Geosciences and the UT Department of Petroleum and Geosystems Engineering, the study includes researchers from Ohio State, Columbia University’s Lamont Doherty Earth Observatory, the University of New Hampshire, the University of Oregon, the University of Washington, the BOEM and the U.S. Geological Survey.

 Estimates vary on the amount of energy that could be produced from methane hydrate worldwide, but the potential is huge.